ANDDigest/Text-Mining_Hybrid_RE/README.md

 ## Validation Datasets

 > [!IMPORTANT]
-> Detailed description of input formats of data for our binary classification and LLM models, are available inside the corresponding parts of the `./validation/` folder
+> Detailed description of input formats of data for our graph-based binary classifier and LLM model, are available inside the corresponding parts of the `./validation/` folder
-> [to be added 07.10.2024]

 ## Data